-Risk Definition Examples Political Associated with the local or central government policy or the local administration's manifest commitment.
-New political arrangements.
-Political personalities and .
-Political make-up.
+Risk Definition Examples Political Associated with the local or central Brexit government policy or the local New political arrangements. administration's manifest Political personalities and commitment. make-up.
 Policy and decisions.
-Finance Economic Affecting the ability of the Council to meet its financial commitments.
-These include internal budgetary pressures, external macro level economic changes or consequences of proposed investment decisions.
-Financial climate.
+Finance Affecting the ability of the Council to Financial climate. meet its financial commitments.
 Budget overspends.
-Level of Council tax.
-Level of reserves.
-Cost of living.
+These include internal budgetary Level of Council tax. pressures, external macro level Level of reserves. economic changes or consequences Cost of living. of proposed investment decisions.
 Changes in interest rates.
 Inflation.
 Poverty indicators.
-Social Relating to the effects of changes in demographic, residential or socio- economic trends on the Council's ability to meet its objectives.
-Ageing population.
-Health statistics.
-Crime rates.
+Social Relating to the effects of changes in Ageing population. demographic, residential or socio- Health statistics. economic trends on the Council's Crime rates. ability to meet its objectives.
 Housing development.
-Technological Associated with the capacity of the Council to deal with the pace/scale of technological change, or its ability to use technology to address changing demands.
-They may also include the consequences of internal technological failures on the Council's ability to deliver its objectives.
-E-Gov. IT infrastructure.
-Staff/client needs.
-IT Security.
-Legislative / Legal Associated with current or potential changes in national or European law- Or possible breaches of legislation.
-GDPR Human rights.
-TUPE regulations Challenge to procurement exercise Continuity / service delivery Ability to deliver services.
-Loss of key staff, building, documents or IT.
-Environmental Relating to the environmental consequences of progressing the Council's strategic objectives.
-Land use.
-Recycling.
+Technological Associated with the capacity of the E-Gov. Council to deal with the pace/scale of IT infrastructure. technological change, or its ability to Staff/client needs. use technology to address changing IT Security. demands.
+They may also include the consequences of internal technological failures on the Council's 1 1 - 1 ability to deliver its objectives.
+CDDD Legislative / Associated with current or potential GDPR Legal changes in national or European law Human rights.
+Or possible breaches of legislation.
+TUPE regulations Challenge to procurement A1200 exercise Continuity / Ability to deliver services.
+Loss of key staff, building, service delivery documents or IT.
+Environmental Relating to the environmental Land use. consequences of progressing the Recycling.
+Council's strategic objectives.
 Pollution.
 Extreme weather events.

 Competitive Affecting the competitiveness of the service (in terms of cost or quality) and/or its ability to deliver best value.
 Fail to win quality accreditation.
 Alternative service providers.
-Customer/ Citizen Associated with failure to meet the current and changing needs and expectations of customers and citizens.
+Customer / citizen Associated with failure to meet the current and changing needs and expectations of customers and citizens.
 Managing expectations.
 Extent of consultation.

-Managerial/ Professional Associated with the particular nature of each profession, internal protocols and managerial abilities.
+Managerial / profession Associated with the particular nature of each profession, internal protocols and managerial abilities.
 Staff restructure.
 Internal capacity.
-Financial Associated with financial planning and control.
-Income streams.
-Budget overspends.
-Level of Council tax.
-Level of reserves.
-Legal Related to possible breaches of legislation.
-Contractor brings legal challenge.
-Partnership/ Contractual Associated with failure of contractors and partnership arrangements to deliver services or products to the agreed cost and specification.
+Partnership / contractual Associated with failure of contractors and partnership arrangements to deliver services or products to the agreed cost and specification.
 Contractor fails to deliver.
 Partnership agencies do not have common goals.
 Shared services.
 Physical Related to fire, security, accident prevention and health and safety.
 Land / facility management.
 Health and safety risks.
 Development sites.